httpwg/wg-materials/ietf103/minutes.md

 Mark: When we have a new wire mapping, we have a new version identifier.

-Mike: Fork is the fact that we don't obselete the previous version.
+Mike: Fork is the fact that we don't obsolete the previous version.

 Mark: Can't tell people to stop using HTTP/1.1.